narlideresolutions/narlideresolutions/README.md

 - 🎮 I have a Minecraft server.
 This is very lucrative 😋

-- 🌱 I’m currently learning Java
+- 🌱 I'm a strange person, I have a talent for everything.

 <br/>